 • Form discrimination.
 The most obvious classroom activity requiring the child to discriminate forms is that of reading.
 The learning of the letters of the alphabet, syllables, and words will undoubtedly be impeded if there is difficulty in perceiving the form of the letters, syllables, and words.

 • Size discrimination.
-Capital letters, being used at the start of a sentence, sometimes look exactly the same as their lower case counterparts, and must therefore be discriminated mainly with regard to size.
+Capital letters, being used at the start of a sentence, sometimes look exactly the same as their lower case counterparts, and must therefore be discriminated mainly with regards to size.

 • Spatial relations refer to the position of objects in space.
 It also refers to the ability to accurately perceive objects in space with reference to other objects.
 A person with a spatial problem may find it difficult to distinguish letters like b, d, p, and q.